yodrew/darkroomretreat/manuscript/introduction.md

 :	a way of life; everything that happens with people in a given group in the course of living.
 &nbsp; &nbsp; I once used the word, culture, for this.
 Then [____John Zerzan____](http://johnzerzan.net) explained to me that culture is recent: an aspect of civilization.
 I wanted a single word which would include all approaches to human existence.
 Lifeway is a compressed term common in anthropology.

+### requirements {#requirements}

+To retreat, one needs three things: knowledge, materials, and support.

+- knowledge:
+    - of theory and practice of hygienic darkroom retreating
+    - of hygienic attitude
+    - of oneself
+- materials
+        - darkroom
+        - personal belongings
+        - food
+        - time
+- support
+    - hygiene is the basis on which sick people can help each other without making things worse
+    - our problem is collective and is solved with increasing degrees of cooperation

+Meet these requirements by reading this book, preparing for a retreat, and retreating.
+You're first retreats are just warm-ups.
+You'll get better at it.

 ### darkroom {#darkroom}

 A darkroom is a bedroom, suite, or house that is perfectly dark.
 Sealing a room like this often requires additional ventilation measures.
 A darkroom can be basic or deluxe.
 To summarize the practical point of this book, I advocate arranging basic darkness in your bedroom now, deluxe darkness in a remote location later.